ChristianGarcia/ObserveEncryptedPrefsBug/README.md

 * **Clear**: Clears all keys using `Editor#clear()`
 * **Log current**: Logs the current value in Logcat

-As you can verify, the `Remove` button under "Encrypted" doesn't log anything, as the callback isn't triggered.
+As you can verify, the `Remove`/`Clear` buttons under "Encrypted" don't log anything, as the callback isn't triggered.
-The `Remove` button under "Plain" logs just fine, as the callback is triggererd normally.
+These buttons under "Plain" log just fine, as the callback is triggererd normally.